Internet DRAFT - draft-peng-p2psip-snmp

 END

-9. Network Manager Registering and Looking up
+9. Network Manager Registration and Lookup

-The Node ID of the network manager which acts as a provider of
+The Node-ID of the network manager which acts as a provider of

 network manager may not be fixed or predefined in advance.
 So a